ryanchyshyn/traffic-sign/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a table showing some random training images:

 ![alt text][image1]